Skip to main content

 Suggested Uses

 Planted at the base of robust shrubs, large perennial clumps, or trellises at 18–24 inch (45–60 cm) spacing, where the scrambling stems can be supported.
-The deep blue-violet August–September flowers extend the shade border into late summer and are produced at eye level when climbing through 4–6 foot (1.2–1.8 m) shrubs.
+The deep blue-violet August–September flowers are produced at eye level when climbing through 4–6 foot (1.2–1.8 m) shrubs.
 Suited to woodland gardens and shaded mixed borders in zones 5–8.
-Not suited to open, unsupported positions; dry soils; or gardens accessible to unsupervised children or grazing animals.
+All parts are toxic to humans, pets, and livestock.

 How to Identify

-Aconitum hemsleyanum is immediately distinguished from other *Aconitum* species by its twining, climbing habit — the only species in common cultivation with this growth form.
-The deeply divided palmate leaves, 3–5 inches (7.5–13 cm) wide, and the characteristic deep blue-violet hooded flowers (galea) confirm genus identification.
+Identified by its twining, climbing habit — the only Aconitum species in common cultivation with this growth form.
+Deeply divided palmate leaves, 3–5 inches (7.5–13 cm) wide, and deep blue-violet hooded flowers (galea) confirm genus identification.
 The scrambling stems supported by surrounding plants, combined with August–September bloom and deep indigo-blue flower color, are collectively diagnostic.
-When not in bloom, the twining stems and palmate leaves are the primary identification features.

 Appearance